-- If AJAA Employees and Volunteers publish content after-hours that involves work or subjects associated with AJAA, a disclaimer should be used, such as this: "The postings on this site are my own and may not represent AJAA's positions, strategies or opinions." - It is highly recommended that AJAA Employees and Volunteers keep AJAA related social media accounts separate from personal accounts. - AJAA Employees and Volunteers may not advertise for fundraisers or other AJAA related events unless the fundraiser or event has been approved by the Executive Director and is in compliance with the AJAA Travel and All-Star Financial Policy. - Any and all websites and other web content, brand names and intellectual property belonging to AJAA, whether on AJAA's individual website, its main Facebook page, or any page it manages, including but not limited to Avon Youth Basketball Club, Avon Youth Baseball Club, Avon Jr. Orioles Football Club, Avon Softball Club, etc. shall remain the sole property of and under the sole direction and management of AJAA.
-Employees and Volunteers who are granted access to provide content do not, under any circumstances, receive any ownership interest in said content or ownership of AJAA managed pages. - All AJAA associated individual pages are the property of AJAA.
-Admin rights will be given to AJAA staff and social media management team.
-All approved commissioners, coaches and volunteers will be granted access at an editor level.
+- If AIS Employees and Volunteers publish content after-hours that involves work or subjects associated with AIS, a disclaimer should be used, such as this: "The postings on this site are my own and may not represent AIS's positions, strategies or opinions." - AIS Employees and Volunteers may not advertise for fundraisers or other AIS related events unless the fundraiser or event has been approved by the Sports Director and is in compliance with the AIS Travel and All-Star Financial Policy. - Any and all websites and other web content, brand names and intellectual property belonging to AIS, whether on AIS' individual website, its Facebook page, or any page it manages, including but not limited to Avon Youth Basketball Club, Avon Youth Baseball Club, Avon Jr. Orioles Football, Orioles Softball Club, etc. shall remain the sole property of and under the sole direction and management of AIS.
+Employees and Volunteers who are granted access to provide content do not, under any circumstances, receive any ownership interest in said content or ownership of AIS managed pages. - AIS Staff shall have the authority to monitor and enforce this Social Media Policy. - The failure of any AIS Member to adhere to this Social Media Policy shall be considered a violation of the AIS Code of Conduct, and any AIS Member who fails to adhere to this Social Media Policy shall be subject to disciplinary action, up to and including termination of such individual's involvement in AIS, in accordance with the AIS Disciplinary Procedures. - I agree to comply with the terms of the AIS Social Media Policy and understand that my participation in AIS/AYS is conditioned thereon.